Purchase Furniture Journal entry is to record asset purchases.

 Buying Furniture will be an asset to any business or for personal use.

-Per the accounting rules, we need to debit the assets to increase it.
-Therefore, buying Furniture will recorded on the debit side of the journal entry.
+Per the accounting rules, we must debit the assets to increase them.
+Therefore, buying Furniture will be recorded on the journal entry’s debit side.

-What is the journal entry for bought office furniture by Cheque?
+What is the journal entry for buying office furniture by Cheque?

 The Mode of Payment here is a Cheque, and the common practice of recording financial transactions is through Bank GL.

-Note: There is a subtle difference between spelling for the same words across the world.
-Check or Cheque means the same instrument, which is a request to pay the bearer or payee of the sum mentioned in it.
+Note: There is a subtle difference in spelling for the exact words worldwide.
+Check or Cheque means the same instrument, a request to pay the bearer or payee the sum mentioned.

 Is furniture debit or credit in the trial balance?

-Furniture being an asset (either Current or Non-Current) will have a debit balance.
-As such, the Furniture will be on the debit side of the trial balance.
+Being an asset (Current or Non-Current), furniture will have a debit balance, which will be on the debit side of the trial balance.

 Yes, Furniture and Fixtures will be debited as an asset GL.